PengkunLi/ECE_285_Style_Transfer/README.md

 check_Rococo_field_max                   -- Include trained Cycle-GANs model of Rococo and field with large datasets.

 All sixs folders are needed to implement the demo.
-Please upload them in the same folder that contains OurCycleGAN_demo.ipynb.
+Please upload them in the same folder that contains DEMO.ipynb.
 They can be downlaod through this dir: <br>
 https://drive.google.com/drive/folders/1oIX-J0RH8npcyDHh8MjWIyjfmTeHjton?usp=sharing